The Mt. Ebal Curse Tablet

 That publication I will soon examine.

-In the next post, however, I want to put events of these days into some perspective.
-Following that, I will return to Stripling’s published article.
+In the next post, however, I will put the events of these days into perspective.
+Following that, I will return to Stripling’s article.

 Let me know below in “comments”.